 There is no “official” dressing for this warm Brussels sprouts salad as the maple glaze adds sufficient sweetness and flavour.
 We create a zesty balance with a good squeeze of lemon juice and then combine the salad with olive oil.

 Place maple glazed Brussels sprouts, Dutch carrots, freekeh, peas and walnuts in a large mixing bowl and squeeze lemon juice and drizzle olive oil into bowl.
 Toss all ingredients together ensuring everything is well covered.
-Add salt & pepper to taste.
+Add salt and pepper to taste.

 I definitely loved all the ingredients together for this freekeh recipe.
 It may seem like a lot of elements but this what creates delicious harmony in a salad.
 The nutty texture of freekeh and toasted walnuts along with sweet maple glazed Brussels sprouts and dutch carrots balanced with freshness of peas.
-It is then rounded off with creamy goat’s cheese, our warm Brussels sprouts salad is insanely flavoursome.
+It is then rounded off with creamy goat cheese, our warm Brussels sprouts salad is insanely flavoursome.

 I served and devoured this warm salad straight after all the elements were cooked.
 The combination was hearty and comforting.
 However, if preparing as a side dish for entertaining such as Christmas or Thanksgiving dinners, you can prepare most elements in advance and toss together when you need to.